Zago1986/MigrationSDK_Release5.0.1/README.md

 ## Migration Strategy

 ### CSV-Based Project Mapping
-- Reads CSV file (ProjectLUID,ProjectDestinationLUID) from the path specified in `csv.projectMapping` in appsettings.json.
+- Reads CSV file (ProjectLUID,ProjectDestinationLUID,DestinationProjectPath) from the path specified in `csv.projectMapping` in appsettings.json.
 - **Projects are NOT migrated/created** - the destination projects must already exist in Tableau Cloud.
 - Only content (workbooks, data sources) from source projects listed in the CSV file will be migrated.
-- Content is remapped to existing destination projects identified by their LUID.
+- Content is placed in existing destination projects identified by their name/path in the CSV.

+### User Matching
+- **Users are NOT migrated** - they are assumed to already exist at the destination (e.g., via Azure AD import).
+- Content ownership is automatically matched by email address.
+- The SDK's `DestinationUserMapping` maps source users to destination users by email for content ownership.

 ### Migration Behavior
 1. **Filters content**: Only workbooks and data sources whose parent projects are listed in the CSV will be included in the migration.